alibaba/arthas/README.md

 For examples of the scenarios folder, visit https://github.com/killercoda/scenario-examples

-After that, if you have finished doing writing jobs, You just need to put your scenarios folder here in this folder, and add links in the related pages, that's all.
+Afterwards, if you have finished writing, you just need to place your tutorial folder in the corresponding folder in this [branch](https://github.com/alibaba/arthas/tree/killercoda).

 ## About